Huni: Reign

 Next to nothing is known of Huni's time on the throne.
 Huni is given a reign of 24 years by the Turin canon, which is commonly accepted by scholars.
 Religious or military activities are not known from his reign.

-The only contemporary documents, which allow some evaluation of any political and social developments during Huni's time, are the tomb inscriptions of high officials such as Metjen, Khabausokar, A'a-akhty and Pehernefer.
+The only contemporary documents, which allow some evaluation of any political and social developments during Huni's time, are the tomb inscriptions of high officials such as Metjen, Khabawsokar, Akhetaa and Pehernefer.
 These are dated to the time span from the end of the 3rd dynasty up to the beginning of the 4th dynasty.
 They show that the reign of Huni must have been the beginning of the heyday of the Old Kingdom.
 For the first time inscriptions give explicit insights into the power structure of the state, with nomarchs and viziers exercising important powers.
 The tomb inscriptions of Metjen also mention, for the first time in Egyptian history, that titles of high-ranked officials and priests were only passed down by inheritance from father to son.

 It seems though, that Huni undertook some building projects.
 The Turin Canon, which is rather modest about additional information concerning the listed kings, credits Huni with the erection of a certain building, for which Huni must have been honoured in later times.
 Unfortunately, the papyrus is damaged at the relevant column and the complete name of the building is lost today.
 Egyptologists Günter Dreyer and Werner Kaiser propose a reading as "he who built Sekhem...".
 They believe that it could be possible, that the building was part of a building project through the entire land, including the erection of several, small cultic pyramids.

 Another hint of possible building projects and city foundations under Huni might be hidden in the name of the historical city of Ehnas (today better known as Heracleopolis Magna).
 Wolfgang Helck points out that the Old Kingdom name of this city was Nenj-niswt and that this name was written with exactly the same hieroglyphs as the cartouche name of Huni.
 Thus, he proposes Huni as the founder of Ehnas.
 Additionally, the tomb inscription of Metjen mentions a mortuary domain in the nome of Letopolis.
 This building hasn't been found by archaeologists yet.

 After his death, Huni seems to have enjoyed a long lasting mortuary cult.
 The Palermo stone, which was made over a hundred years after Huni's death, mentions donations made to a funerary complex temple of Huni.
 Huni's name is also mentioned in the Prisse Papyrus, further evidence that Huni was remembered long after his death since the papyrus was written during the 12th dynasty.